wandb/docs/docs/guides/integrations/torchtune.md

   </TabItem>
 </Tabs>

-## Using the Weights & Biases metric logger
+## Using the W&B metric logger

-Enable Weights & Biases logging on the recipe's config file by modifying the `metric_logger` section.
+Enable W&B logging on the recipe's config file by modifying the `metric_logger` section.
 Change the `_component_` to `torchtune.utils.metric_logging.WandBLogger` class.
 You can also pass a `project` name and `log_every_n_steps` to customize the logging behavior.

-You can also pass any other `kwargs` as you would to the [wandb.init](https://docs.wandb.ai/ref/python/init) method.
+You can also pass any other `kwargs` as you would to the [wandb.init](../../ref/python/init.md) method.
 For example, if you are working on a team, you can pass the `entity` argument to the `WandBLogger` class to specify the team name.

 <Tabs
   defaultValue="config"